Konfekt/vim-unicode-homoglyphs/README.md

 to your `vimrc`.

 # Related

+The [vim-troll-stopper](https://github.com/vim-utils/vim-troll-stopper) plug-in highlights and replaces Unicode homoglyphs commonly used to play pranks on coders.
+It is similar to this plug-in, but apparently its description made it hard to be found for me;
+I stumbled upon it way down the road by coincidence.

 For more convenient version control of prose, see the Vim plug-in [vim-sentence-chopper](https://github.com/Konfekt/vim-sentence-chopper) that puts each sentence onto a single line.